Volunteer opportunities with Blue Mountains Biodiversity Project:

 If you want to volunteer in the field through our summer internship program, contact us at:

 Interning with BMBP

-Please call at least 2 weeks in advance of arrival if you want to volunteer for our summer field surveying.
+Please call at least two weeks in advance of arrival if you want to volunteer for our summer field surveying.

 Skills We Teach:

 Blue Mountains Biodiversity Project is seeking volunteer interns each summer, from June to the end of September, to participate in field surveying.
 You will be trained in native plant and wildlife identification, determining habitat condition, environmental law, how the Forest Service and other agencies operate, knowledge of ecological processes, map and compass orienteering, identifying effects of past logging, and what makes proposed logging so destructive.
 Most of your time field-checking will be spent in the forest, investigating areas of the forest included in proposed logging.
 Expect to work hike and survey for long days.
 Our work does not entail long backpacking or one-way hikes.
-We prefer interns to volunteer at least one or two consecutive weeks with us.
+We prefer interns to volunteer for at least one week in the field.
 No prior experience is necessary.